alexanderkoller/pergamon/src/bibtypst-styles.typ

 /// under these keys as arguments to `refsection`, `print-bibliography`, and `format-reference`,
 /// respectively.
 #let format-citation-authoryear(
-  /// Wraps text in brackets.
+  /// Wraps text in round brackets.
 The argument needs to be a function
   /// that takes one argument (`str` or `content`) and returns `content`.
   ///
   /// It is essential that if the argument is `none`, the function must